 Gift baskets for cancer patients might sound odd – aren’t they for festive occasions?
 But it turns out that patients find certain things immensely useful, and many of them fit into a gift basket.

-You can get baskets made by a company, like Ms. LadyBug Gift Basket.
+You can get baskets made by a company, like the gift sets offered by Choose Hope.
 Also check out Matt’s Chemo Bags for ideas from this very driven young man making the bags available across the country.
 Lip balm is popular, but so are other things that may be less obvious: a teddy bear, spa socks, and body lotion can all add a great feel to a sometimes tough situation.

 Everyday Items can be Vital